dead-end/Git/Delete-unreachable.md

 - delete the unreachable objects

 ### Get root objects oids
-To get the root objects we have to read the references under ˋ.git/refsˋ.
+To get the root objects oids we have to read the references under ˋ.git/refsˋ.
 They include local branches and remote branches which are created by sync calls.

-Additionally we have to read the object ids from the ˋ.git/indexˋ file.
+Additionally we have to read the object ids from the ´.git/index´ file.
 Especially the staged objects are added to the store and have no other reference than the in the ˋ.git/indexˋ file.

 It is no problem if we have additional oids.

-### Get reachable objects
+### Get reachable objects oids
+To get the reachable object oids we walk through to store starting with the root oids and follow the objects.
+We mantain a set of reachable oids.
+Before we read an object, we check if the oid is already in the set.
+If not we read the object and add its oid to the set.

+The object has one of the four types:

 #### Tag
+We follow the oid which is a root tree.
 #### Tree
+We loop through the tree entries.
+We follow the trees.
+We add the oids of the blobs to the reachable set.
+We do not need to read blobs.
 #### Commit
+We check if the commit is a shallow commit.
+If not we follow the oid wich is a root tree and we follow the parent commits.
 #### Blob
+We do not read blob objects, so we should never be here.